elastisys/compliantkubernetes/docs/operator-manual/ingress.md

 When using a Infrastructure Provider with a Kubernetes cloud integration such as AWS, Azure and Google cloud the Ingress controller can be exposed with a Service of type LoadBalancer.
 This will create an external load balancer in the cloud provider with an external ip-address.
-Any dns records should be pointed to the ip-address of the load balancer.
+Any DNS records should be pointed to the IP address of the load balancer.

 !!!note